nutanix-japan/ocp-saurus/docs/ocp_ndb/ocp_ndb.md

 At a very high level we will perform the following steps:

 1. Install NDB Operator on the OCP cluster
-2. Deploy a new NDB Postgres Database
+2. Deploy a new NDB Postgres database
 3. Install a custom application on OCP
-4. Connect application to NDB Postgres Database
+4. Connect application to NDB Postgres database
    - Create database schema
    - Populate database with data
 5. Perform tasks at application level